Home

 Vovchenko stated they've heard about as much as 300 individuals whose lives have been saved by the vests.

-Realizing that is “extremely inspiring and it retains us going,” he said.
+Figuring out that is “extremely inspiring and it keeps us going,” he stated.

 Inna Varenytsia in Zaporizhzhia, Ukraine, contributed.